VyacheslavGarshin/NaiveMq/README.md

 + Request-response messages with response from consumer passed to producer
 + Durable queues
 + Disk only messages for long queues with big message data
++ Queue limits by lenth or volume with server behaviour delay, reject discard

 Plans:
 + Better durable queues